DataDog/integrations-extras/logstash/README.md

 }
 ```

-Additional parameters can be used to change the endpoint used in order to go through a proxy:
+Additional parameters can be used to change the endpoint used in order to go through a [proxy][22]:

 * `host`: Proxy endpoint when logs are not directly forwarded to Datadog (default value is `intake.logs.datadoghq.com`)
 * `port`: Proxy port when logs are not directly forwarded to Datadog (default value is `10516`)